 I had been puzzled about the lack of information about the pianist Gisela Springer.
 She gave three concerts in 1907, which were in January, November, and December.
 In subsequent years she appeared as soloist with the Berlin Philharmonic in 1912, 1916, and 1921.
 It is thought that she also died at the Łódź/Litzmannstadt ghetto.

-I found three more musicians on my list who were killed during the Holocaust, all singers.
-The most famous, Ottilie Metzger-Lattermann, had participated in a concert at the Zoo’s Exhibition Hall on 21 January.
+I found four more musicians on my list who were killed in the Holocaust, a violinist and three singers.
+Joseph van Veen (b.
+Rotterdam 1874) was a Dutch violinist who studied at the Hochschule with Joachim.
+He was part of the Holland Trio, which gave concerts in Berlin from 1900-1907.
+He was murdered at Auschwitz on 27 August 1943.
+The Wagnerian singer Ottilie Metzger-Lattermann (b.1878) had a long career both in Europe and in the U.S. In 1907 she participated in a concert at the Zoo’s Exhibition Hall on 21 January.
 She died sometime in February 1943 in Auschwitz.

 The soprano Fanny Opfer gave a concert on 28 November of new Lieder by Robert Kahn, Erich J. Wolff, and Karl Kämpf.
 She died on March 1944 after a year and a half in the ghetto at Theresienstadt.

 Finally, the baritone opera singer Juan Luria gave a concert with the cellist Joseph Malkin on 18 November.
 He was killed at the Sobibor concentration camp in Poland in May of 1943, when he was 80 years old.